-- Recorded stable operations with Overall Equipment Effectiveness (OEE) sustained at 93.3 per cent, on the back of strong asset reliability. - BRB International located in PCG's petrochemical complex in Gebeng, Kuantan - a 8,000 tonnes per year facility manufacturing cosmetic grade silicone gum blend, technical and food grade silicone emulsion and silicone antifoam is the first and only producer in Southeast Asia. - one-stop marine solutions partner for the shipping industry completed its first LNG bunkering operations in Sabah, developing Malaysia as an LNG bunkering hub. - Malaysia Airlines' inaugural flight from Amsterdam to Kuala Lumpur using sustainable aviation fuel (SAF) supplied by PDB in collaboration with PETCO Trading (UK) Ltd, Malaysia Aviation Group and Neste demonstrates the viability of SAF in decarbonising the aviation sector. - As much as we contend with the inexorably accelerating energy transition, oil and gas continues to remain essential sources of energy to propel the global economy.
-In recognising this, PETRONAS will continue to focus and amplify its efforts towards the decarbonisation of our operations and seize new areas for growth.
-The Group will execute this even as it steadfastly adheres to ensure safety in pursuit of commercial and operational excellence.
-We will continue to exercise firm discipline when reinvesting to strengthen our core and grow our portfolio, given our responsibility to prudently manage our financial commitments and debt obligations.
+- Recorded stable operations with Overall Equipment Effectiveness (OEE) sustained at 93.3 per cent, on the back of strong asset reliability - BRB International located in PCG's petrochemical complex in Gebeng, Kuantan - a 8.000 tonnes per year facility manufacturing cosmetic grade silicone gum blend, technical and food grade silicone emulsion and silicone antifoam is the first and only producer in Southeast Asia. - PETRONAS Marine a onestop marine solutions partner for the shipping industry completed its first LNG bunkering operations in Sabah, developing Malaysia as an LNG bunkering hub. - Malaysia Airlines' inaugural flight from Amsterdam to Kuala Lumpur using sustainable aviation fuel (SAF) supplied by PDB in collaboration with PETCO Trading (UK) Ltd, Malaysia Aviation Group and Neste demonstrates the viability of SAF in decarbonising the aviation sector